snowplow-archive/snowplow.github.com/_posts/2016-01-02-snowplow-r75-long-legged-buzzard-released.md

 <h2 id="datamodel">3.
 Updated data model</h2>

-Community member [Bernardo Srulzon] [bernardosrulzon] has contribued an update to one of our SQL data models: [web-recalculate](https://github.com/snowplow/snowplow/tree/master/5-data-modeling/sql-runner/redshift/sql/web-recalculate).
+Community member [Bernardo Srulzon] [bernardosrulzon] has contribued an update to one of our SQL data models: [web-recalculate] [web-recalculate].

 The updated data model is more efficient (consuming less disk space), and now creates a helpful cookie-ID-to-user-ID map.
 Thanks Bernardo!